-- 1. nature and biological resource protection; - 2. socioeconomic aspects; - 3. environmental education and public relations.
+- nature and biological resource protection;

+- socioeconomic aspects;

+- environmental education and public relations.

-The Swiss project AlpFUTUR also focus on the management of pastures; its priority is to open perspectives for the holding of Swiss mountain pastures at mid and long terms (10 to 40 years)40.
+The Swiss project AlpFUTUR also focus on the management of pastures; its priority is to open perspectives for the holding of Swiss mountain pastures at mid and long terms (10 to 40 years)37.

-b.
 Forestry